First published in February, 2016. Edited in June,2022.

-The business environment too has changed dramatically as the years go by.
-There are new markets and new trends, the old contacts with whom so much profitable business was done, have often retired.
-There are dozens of new competitors now, sometimes with their own establishments just a few metres away, others thousands of kilometres away in a different country and continent.
+The business environment, too, has changed dramatically as the years go by.
+There are new markets and new alternative products,and new trends.
+The old contacts with whom so much profitable business was done in the past, have often retired.
+There are dozens of new competitors now, sometimes with their own establishments just a few metres away, others thousands of kilometres away, often in a different country and continent.
 The world, too, is very volatile and uncertain.

 One thing, however, did not change.